Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 Cold weather running socks perform specialized functions according to the blend of fibers they have been made with.
 The below fibers are a good find in a pair of cold weather running socks.

 - Olefin – this fiber is a speed drying fiber.
-Most swimwear and outdoor gear have a significant percentage of olefin in them to help them dry fast and keep longer in the elements.
+Most swimwear and outdoor gear have a significant percentage of olefin to help them dry fast and keep longer in the elements.
 Inside cold weather running sock, olefin removes moisture quickly and keeps your feet dry.

 - Wool – Wool is a fantastic fiber in that it holds heat so well while still allowing your feet to breathe.
 Wool does not encourage sweating and, in fact, dries very quickly as well.
 Wool also happens to be flame resistant and highly durable.